 Though leftist YouTubers garnered hundreds of thousands of views on their videos, they were still relegated to a somewhat-niche corner of the internet, until major news outlets began earnestly covering the growing genre.
 Natalie Wynn a.k.a.
 Contrapoints is one of LeftTube’s most recognizable vloggers, with features in the Atlantic and the New Yorker about her focus on deradicalizing far-right online communities.
 VICE News Tonight even profiled Wynn for a March 2019 segment titled “Contrapoints Is De-Radicalizing Young, Right-Wing Men.”
 As of December 2019, she has nearly 800,000 subscribers and her videos on topics like gender dysphoria, Jordan Peterson, and TERFs have been viewed more than 42 million times.

 While Wynn is arguably the most visible LeftTuber, she’s not the only leftist YouTuber receiving mainstream attention: Harry Brewis, known as Hbomberguy, made headlines when he hosted a 57 hour Donkey Kong 64 Twitch livestream in January that raised more than $300,000 for Mermaids, a British charity that supports trans and nonbinary youth, and caught the attention of Representative Alexandria Ocasio-Cortez, who called in briefly to express her support for the trans community.
-In June 2019, several other leftist (or left-ish) YouTubers were highlighted in a New York Times feature about YouTube’s alt-right problem, including Oliver Thorn of PhilosophyTube, Steven Bonnell (Destiny), and Emerican Johnson (Non-Compete).
+In June 2019, several other leftist (or left-ish) YouTubers were highlighted in a New York Times feature about YouTube’s alt-right problem, including Abigail Thorn of PhilosophyTube, Steven Bonnell (Destiny), and Emerican Johnson (Non-Compete).

 On a site that has historically struggled to regulate white supremacy, the mere existence (and success) of LeftTube is a positive.
 For years, self-identified alt-right and far-right creators have leveraged their YouTube channels to radicalize their mostly white and male subscriber bases.
 Thankfully, leftist YouTubers are using the platform to challenge racism, sexism, and other forms of oppression, which is particularly important when so much of our understanding of systemic oppression is still entrenched in academic elitism, making it inaccessible to the most marginalized communities.
-Wynn created a video that detailed her reasons for leaving academia and starting a YouTube channel, while Thorn originally started his channel to share his graduate training in philosophy with a more general audience.
+Wynn created a video that detailed her reasons for leaving academia and starting a YouTube channel, while Thorn originally started her channel to share her graduate training in philosophy with a more general audience.
 Similarly, media critic Lindsay Ellis, who has a Master’s of Fine Arts in Film and Television, creates analytical video essays that incorporate a social-justice lens.
 For instance, her “The Whole Plate” series explores feminist theory, queer theory, marxist philosophy, and film studies through the lens of Michael Bay’s Transformers franchise.

 Although LeftTube works toward a social good by strengthening its audience’s understanding of politics and social justice, coverage of the internet phenomenon has exclusively focused on white YouTubers, and people of color have been excluded from the narrative entirely.
 In her June 2019 video “Why Is LeftTube So White?”, YouTuber Kat Blaque—whose insightful videos cover everything from dating as a trans woman to PewDiePie’s rebranding of white nationalism—critically examines why leftist YouTubers of color haven’t garnered the same level of visibility and success as their white counterparts, though many of them have been creating videos for much longer.
 After years of being dismissed by white viewers for her perspectives as a Black woman, Blaque comes to the conclusion that many white people still refuse to take people of color’s experiences with racism at face value.
 In her video, she says, “It’s really hurtful for me to understand that for many white people—they’ll never actually be against racism unless it’s a thing that white people tell them they should be against.”
 Predictably, some viewers mistook Blaque’s critique for jealousy and implied that her videos are stylistically different (read: inferior) to those created by Wynn, Brewis, and other white leftist YouTubers.
 In a follow-up Twitter thread, Blaque clarified, “White left tube creators are believed when they express that racism is a thing, while people of color are inherently often seen as too irrational to truly accurately represent something that directly impacts them.
 THIS WAS NOT A VIDEO ABOUT MY LACK OF SUCCESS ON YOUTUBE.
 THIS WAS NOT A VIDEO ABOUT WHY I DON’T HAVE MANY SUBSCRIBERS (I have 155k).
 This is a video about how white people (and really everyone) are seen as authorities about experiences they do not have.”